fstarnaud/ozp-documentation-wiki/Iteration-17.md

 ### Metrics
 * Deploy Govport groups updates
 * Change to allow users to view metrics based on membership in a govport group
+* Work with Clark to get deployed high side

 ### UI/UX
 * Refine content of Ozone marketing website